 Unfortunately, naïve resolution of DNS queries often leads to severe cybersecurity vulnerabilities.
 Cybercriminals know how to exploit DNS to achieve their ends – 91% of all cyberattacks use DNS.
-With the power of automation, domain generating algorithms make the realm of DNS-based cyber criminality that much more powerful.
+With the power of automation, domain generation algorithms make the realm of DNS-based cyber criminality that much more powerful.
 DNS tunneling, while often used for legitimate purposes, is just as often used for the dark side.

 Most network administrators don’t see DNS as a potential security weakness – it’s just sitting there, resolving queries in the background.
 Yet un-monitored, un-secured DNS can bring an entire network down.
 Boundary-level DNS security is a good start, but even that cedes internal DNS queries to malicious actors, allowing them to locate and exfiltrate critical records in ways that boundary-level DNS protections will never identify.
 Only a DNS-based security system which touches the entire network will prevent and/or contain security breaches.

 DNS-based security brings intelligence to what would otherwise be a naïve system.
 Instead of resolving to any domain, DNS-based security asks common sense questions before pushing the query through.
 Is this request legitimate?
 Is this request going to a blacklisted domain?
 Should this single-use IoT device be allowed to connect to critical HR information?
 Does the finance server need a connection to SCADA systems?